 Welcome to Vaping Hardware’s E Liquid Calculator!
 Whether you want to mix e-juice by weight (g) or volume (ml), you’re in the right place!
-Just input your PG/VG ratio, nicotine strength and flavor percentage(s) and BOOM…you have yourself the perfect recipe for an awesome e-juice mix!
+Just input your PG/VG ratio, nicotine strength and flavor percentage(s) and BOOM… our e liquid calculator will give you the perfect recipe for an awesome e-juice mix!

-Just a word of warning… Please be sure to handle your nicotine with care!
+Just a word of warning… If you’re using the e liquid calculator to mix e juice with nicotine, please be sure to handle your nicotine with care!
 It’s considered a toxic substance and dangerous if not used with precaution!

 If you’re a complete newbie to the world of DIY e-liquid mixing then be sure to start by reading our complete beginners guide to mixing your own e-juice.
 Alternatively, if you’ve come here with a Nicotine Shot or Shortfill bottle, head on over to our Nicotine Shot & Shortfill Calculator!

 We’ve also included a detailed FAQ at the bottom of this page!

 |PG / VG Mix|

 A good starting point when you start mixing is 50PG/50VG but personally we prefer a 30PG/70VG mix…